markusdd/OpenDTUFusionDocs/README.md

 After this has finished, press the reset button on the board or do a power cycle.
 After a short period, the generic OpenDTU access point should show up in your Wifi search, where you can then connect and perform the setup as documented by Open/AhoyDTU (the number will change with every board).

-This should work even without an antenna attached if you are close by with your e.g. phone.

 ![AP](pics/AP.png)